-During this lockdown period, we are using more video based learning activities as part of the remote education programme.
+Video based learning activities are an important part of our remote education programme.
 This guide is intended to help parents to get the most out of these as learning tools at home - and at the same time to be able to use them to foster some independence in their child's learning.
 Obviously if an adult can sit with a child throughout the video presentation and support them throughout, they will get more from it.
 But we are aware that this is far from realistic and most parents will need to be able to support another child, or do their own work so this guide should give some strategies that could be implemented to help.